 Some states have a system for picking up old kitchen appliances but you need to call your local waste management company and ask about their pickup days.
 Sometimes it’s free, sometimes there’s a fee.

-If you’re looking for how to declutter your kitchen fast, you should hire a junk removal service like LoadUp to pick it all up and make disposal easier.
+If you’re looking for how to declutter your kitchen and get rid of these extra items fast, you should hire a junk removal service like LoadUp to pick it all up and make disposal easier.
 When you book a removal appointment with us, you get professional movers as soon as the next day, that quickly but safely haul your unwanted goods out for responsible disposal.

 The best part, LoadUp strives to dispose of all removed goods in eco-friendly ways whether it be through taking it to recycling centers, donation centers, or the next best available option.
 We believe that the environment takes care of us, so we should take care of it too.